hjmschoonvelde/ess_qta_2026/README.md

 *Day 9 - July 16*

 -	**Lecture**: New developments in supervised machine learning.
 Weak supervision.
 Transfer learning.
+Transformer-based model

--	**Lab**: Using Natural Language Inference for zero-shot classification of House of Commons speeches; comparing model labels with weak keyword labels and designing validation workflows.
+-	**Lab**: Using BERT-NLI for zero-shot classification of House of Commons speeches; designing validation workflows.

 - **Readings**: